nicholascatalano/professional-portfolio/README.md

 No install needed.
 Please visit the live website [here](https://main--sage-clafoutis-88cef1.netlify.app/)!

+If you would like to install it locally, please clone the repo to your local computer first.
+Once that is done, navigate to the root directory of the application within the terminal and run `npm i`.
+Then enter `npm start` and the application should open automatically within the browser.

 ## Usage

 To use the application, just navigate through the nav bar at the top of the page.